 - Choking for air

 If you suspect your child has sleep apnea, speak to their pediatrician and request a sleep study.
 Diagnosis is key to getting the disorder treated and eliminating the negative consequences that can accompany it.
 Your child’s doctor will determine if sleep apnea is the root of the problem and will recommend the appropriate treatment.
 Treatment may include surgery, medication, sleep monitoring devices, or other treatments.
 For many children, sleep apnea will resolve itself as they grow and further treatment or monitoring won’t be required.
+This is becoming more and more like the plot of io games ather than what is described initially here.
+Taking into account this text, it should still be noted that it is possible to improve what is described by introducing game techniques, a striking example of which is the experience of Friv.

 - Study Reveals Surgery May Help Sleep Apnea in Children (valleysleepcenter.com)